 - Push changes in a topic branch to a personal fork of the repository.

-- The PR must receive a LGTM from two maintainers found in the
+- PR must receive an "LGTM" approval from at least one maintainer listed in the

 Local setup §

 - Test applications

 performs upgrade of k8gb helm chart and controller to the testing version built from your current development tree.

 Sometimes there is a need to override environment variables used by